linkchecker/linkchecker/doc/src/man/linkcheckerrc.rst

 AnchorCheck
 ^^^^^^^^^^^

 Checks validity of HTML anchors.
+When checking local files, URLs with anchors that link to directories e.g. "example/#anchor" are not supported.
+There is no such limitation when using http(s).

 LocationInfo
 ^^^^^^^^^^^^